on all US orders over $99

 The list of things that cause cancer is so wide and varied it’s just about impossible to keep track of it all.
 From breathing chemicals we can’t see or smell, to indulging in some of our favorite fried comfort foods, there are carcinogens bombarding us all day every.
 As this assault continues, inflammation builds up and becomes chronic, which creates the perfect environment for cancer to take root, grow and run rampant.
+Continue reading to find out more information on chronic inflammation and cancer.

 Inflammation has become a household word, but few of us understand what it is and how it’s a risk factor for cancer.
 There are 2 types of inflammation – short term and chronic – and it’s important to understand the differences between them.